August 26, 2014

 IDE Approval with Conditions

-FDA has clarified matters here somewhat and appears to have given the industry a touch more leeway if used wisely and safely.
+The FDA has clarified matters somewhat and appears to have given the industry a bit more leeway, provided it is used wisely and safely.

 If FDA approves an IDE application with conditions, the sponsor may begin subject enrollment upon receipt of IRB approval and in accordance with the limits described in FDA’s decision letter, including the maximum numbers of U.S. subjects and investigational sites, and must submit information addressing the issues identified as conditions of approval in FDA’s letter within 45 days.

-Previously known as “conditional approval,” the phrase “approval with conditions” is now used to convey that the outstanding issues do not raise concerns that preclude FDA from granting approval for initiation of subject enrollment in the clinical investigation.
-FDA now says the resolution of those issues isn’t required prior to initiation of subject enrollment in the study, except for certain issues related to the informed consent document.
+Previously known as “conditional approval,” the phrase “approval with conditions” is now used to convey that the outstanding issues do not raise concerns that preclude the FDA from granting approval for initiation of subject enrollment in the clinical investigation.
+The FDA now states that the resolution of these issues isn’t required prior to the initiation of subject enrollment in the study, except for certain issues related to the informed consent document.

 Staged Approval, Staged Approval with Conditions

-In the guidance, FDA says it may grant IDE approval or approval with conditions for a portion of the intended study cohort, enabling certain outstanding questions to be answered concurrently with enrollment in this cohort.
-Staged approval permits the clinical investigation to begin in a timely manner while maintaining appropriate subject protections.
+In the guidance, the FDA states that it may grant IDE approval or approval with conditions for a portion of the intended study cohort, allowing certain outstanding questions to be addressed concurrently with enrollment in this cohort.
+Staged approval allows the clinical investigation to commence in a timely manner while ensuring adequate subject protections.
 In some cases, the sponsor proposes a staged enrollment in the IDE application.
-In other cases, the sponsor requests approval for the full subject cohort but the agency may decide to grant staged approval for a limited number of subjects as an alternative to outright disapproving the IDE.
+In other cases, the sponsor requests approval for the full subject cohort, but the agency may decide to grant staged approval for a limited number of subjects as an alternative to outright disapproving the IDE.

 IDE Disapproval

-Broadly speaking, little has changed here in regards to what the FDA deems most important in an IDE request.
-If the agency raises patient risk issues the device company cannot adequately address, and/or if the device maker is unable to persuade the FDA that the product is important enough (e.g. life-saving) to quality for IDE designation, it will get the thumbs down.
+Broadly speaking, little has changed regarding what the FDA deems most important in an IDE request.
+If the agency raises patient risk issues that the device company cannot adequately address, and/or if the device maker is unable to persuade the FDA that the product is sufficiently important (e.g., life-saving) to qualify for IDE designation, it will receive a thumbs down.

 FDA Communications

-The agency says it will send a letter discussing any rejection or question about an IDE request.
+The agency states that it will send a letter addressing any rejection or questions regarding an IDE request.
 The letter should include the agency’s thoughts on how the study design assessment, considerations, and other suggested improvements the device maker should consider if it plans to try again.

 Author: Michael Causey, Editor & Publisher, eDataIntegrityReport.com